FuelLabs/fuel-specs/specs/protocol/tx_format.md

 Note: when signing a transaction, `balanceRoot` and `stateRoot` are set to zero.

+Note: when verifying a predicate, `balanceRoot` and `stateRoot` are initialized to zero.

-Note: when verifying a predicate or executing a script, `balanceRoot` and `stateRoot` are initialized to the balance root and state root of the contract with ID `tx.inputs[inputIndex].contractID`.
+Note: when executing a script, `balanceRoot` and `stateRoot` are initialized to the balance root and state root of the contract with ID `tx.inputs[inputIndex].contractID`.

 The balance root `balanceRoot` is the root of the [SMT](./cryptographic_primitives.md#sparse-merkle-tree) of balance leaves.
 Each balance is a `uint64`, keyed by color (a `byte[32]`).